melihcatal/advsecurenet/README.md

 ## Further Information

-More information about the library can be found in the [documentation](http://melihcatal.github.io/advsecurenet/).
+More information about the library can be found in the [documentation](http://melihcatal.github.io/advsecurenet/) and the paper [AdvSecureNet: A Python Toolkit for Adversarial Machine Learning](https://arxiv.org/abs/2409.02629).
 If you have any questions or feedback, please feel free to reach out to us via GitHub issues or email.